Water Quality Indicators

 Firstly, the temperature of water is a fundamental water quality indicator.
 Various species thrive at different temperature levels, so maintaining the right temperature is critical for aquatic life.
 Secondly, pH, which measures the acidity or alkalinity, is another vital quality indicator for water.
 Proper pH levels ensure a stable environment for organisms and are therefore closely monitored.

 Another significant water quality indicator is dissolved oxygen.
-This is the lifeblood for aquatic organisms and fluctuating levels can indicate serious changes in waterquality.
+This is the lifeblood of aquatic organisms and fluctuating levels can indicate serious changes in water quality.
 Moving on, turbidity, which refers to the clarity of water, affects how much sunlight penetrates through the water body and can influence plant growth and wildlife sustainability.
 Monitoring turbidity levels is thus essential for assessing water quality.

 Nutrients, specifically nitrogen and phosphorus, are also key quality indicators to watch.
 While they are necessary for ecosystem health, excessive levels can upset the delicate balance, causing issues such as algal blooms.
 Lastly, the presence of harmful substances, such as heavy metals or pathogens, which compromise water quality, are critical indicators that must be monitored to safeguard both human and ecological health.